The Intake

 Detailed description of F90.9

-F90.9 is applied in situations where a patient shows signs of ADHD but does not meet the full criteria for the predominantly inattentive, predominantly hyperactive-impulsive, or combined types.
+Apply F90.9 in situations where a patient shows signs of ADHD but doesn't meet the full criteria for the predominantly inattentive, predominantly hyperactive-impulsive, or combined types.
 This code is used when insufficient information specifies a particular subtype of ADHD in the diagnostic assessment.
-It is recommended that the patient has exhibited this behavior for at least the past 6 months and causes impairment in everyday activities.
+It is recommended that the patient has exhibited this behavior for at least the past 6 months and experiences impairment in everyday activities.

 Symptoms commonly associated with F90.9